 Other deterministic criteria related to events or degraded conditions are risk-informed, e.g., loss of a safety function or multiple failures in systems used to mitigate an event.

+No specific guidance.

+No specific guidance.

 03.02 Event Report Review.
 Review verbal reports and written LERs.
 Final LER reviews are to be done as part of a routine on-site inspection, generally by the technical specialist for the safety area involved.
-IMC Inspection Reports provides guidance on documentation of LER reviews.
+IMC 0616,”Fuel Cycle Safety and Safeguards Inspection Reports” provides guidance on documentation of LER reviews.

 Because of potential errors resulting in inspection staff not receiving 30-day reports, inspectors, during operations inspections, should inquire about all 30-day reports issued since the last operations inspection.